DigitalProducts/codeception-module-visualception/readme.md

 [![Build Status](https://travis-ci.org/DigitalProducts/codeception-module-visualception.svg?branch=master)](https://travis-ci.org/DigitalProducts/codeception-module-visualception)

-This module can be used to compare the current representation of a website element with an expeted.
+This module can be used to compare the current representation of a website element with an expected.
 It was written on the shoulders of codeception and integrates in a very easy way.

 **Example**